lh750/AGCD/README.md

-# AGCD
-A PyTorch implementation of AGCD: An Attention-guided Graph Convolution Network for Change Detection of Remote Sensing Images
+# AGCD: An Attention-guided Graph Convolution Network for Change Detection of Remote Sensing Images